 Once this second coat has cured, you have an epoxy tumbler that is ready to use or give as a gift.

 I personally thought the Spin It from We R Memory Keepers did an amazing job!
 I will be trying to make my own tumbler turner as well so y’all stay tuned for that.
+UPDATE: You can find my instructions for making your own here.
 Then I will do a comparison between the two as far as performance and price.
 You can make a decision on which is right for you.

 In the meantime, I will be enjoying my new glitter tumbler!
 I love how these look and they are actually pretty easy to make.
 If you are familiar with epoxy resin and how to use it, making these will be a breeze!

 Make your own resin tumbler today and show off your love of glitter and all things pink!
 After all, you deserve it!